 The intellectual property is updated, and obstacles to commercialisation addressed.
 The activities leading to licensure are budgeted and covered.
 The plan between demand and supply is further defined together with cost of goods assumptions.
 An initial market plan is developed at this stage.
 The initial market plan is developed at this stage focusing as a priority on the the early adopter countries.

 Stability data have been generated from the first R&D lot and for each manufacturing lot.
 These stability data should be compared, as part of the characterisation of the product.
 A sufficient amount of vaccine product from the Phase 3 production has to be stored to serve as a long-term reference standard for QC product assays.

 Provided that all pre-set criteria for product and process are confirmed, meaning that no major out-of-specification issues occurred, the production process can be executed for routine manufacturing.

-Phase 3 study has been completed and data are available for analysis.
-If vaccine consistency has not been established at this stage, a safety and immunogenicity consistency lots study should be planned as well as post-marketing studies committed.
+The Phase 3 study has been completed; safety and efficacy data are analysed.
+The complete study report is prepared.
+If vaccine consistency has not been established at this stage, a study of safety and immunogenicity consistency of lots should be carried out.